Percent Grade to Degrees Calculator

 Percent Grade to Degrees Calculator gives people comparing road, ramp, roof, and slope values a direct way to convert percent grade or angle degrees into degrees, percent grade, and slope interpretation.
 The percent grade to degrees form is placed near the top so a 12 percent grade can be checked before reading the deeper notes, and invalid entries are explained instead of hidden behind a misleading number.

-Use the percent grade to degrees as a short calculation step before writing a note or report.
+Use the calculator as a short calculation step before writing a note or report.
 The page keeps percent grade or angle degrees, degrees, percent grade, and slope interpretation, and context for a 12 percent grade together, which reduces the chance of mixing percent grade, degrees, radians, ratio, or roof pitch language.

 percent grade to degrees workflow for people comparing road, ramp, roof, and slope values

-1. Enter the known percent grade or angle degrees in the percent grade to degrees form near the top of the page.
+1. Enter the known percent grade or angle degrees in the conversion form near the top of the page.

 2. Use matching units for percent grade or angle degrees when the form asks for more than one length; inches, feet, centimeters, and meters all work if you do not mix them.